 - If you have not paid the back rent by the date on the rent demand, the landlord may start a nonpayment case against you in Housing Court.

-- Courts reopened to the filing of new cases in late June, but any case started after March 16, 2020 is suspended until further notice.
-We don’t know when that suspension will be lifted.
-If you receive a Petition for a Housing Court non-payment case, because of the suspension it is not necessary to answer the Petition, but you can file an answer if you’d like to and it might be advisable for you to do.
-If you’ve received a Housing Court petition recently, you can definitely reach out to us on through our hotline.
+- Courts reopened to the filing of new cases in late June.
+After a period of suspension, any case started after March 16, 2020 may proceed.
+We expect the processing of these cases to move at a slow pace.
+If you receive a Petition for a Housing Court non-payment case, you now have sixty days to answer as per an Executive Order by the governor.
+If you’ve received a Housing Court petition recently, you can definitely reach out to us through our hotline.

 - You should not leave your home just because your landlord is threatening you or sending you notices saying they’re going to evict you.
 Legally only the marshal can evict you.